jfjhh/chemtk/README.md

 ### Do it now!

+- ***Current focus*****: writing code to generate a parse tree from the command file, and then searching in that tree for the commands that the user enters.
+  See branch: `command_parsing`.**

 - Fix scicalc's operate() function to recalculate other significant figures upon evaluation.
 	* Add some utility functions to `ldmath.c`.

 - Make installation of data files not require the ridiculous archive,